open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/table.md

 ### fullyQualifiedColumnName

- - Fully qualified name of the column that includes `serviceName.databaseName.tableName.columnName[.nestedColumnName]`.
-When columnName is null for dataType struct fields, `field_#` where `#` is field index is used.
-For map dataType, for key the field name `key` is used and for the value field `value` is used.
+* The Fully qualified name of the column that includes `serviceName.databaseName.tableName.columnName`.
- - Type: `string`
+* Type: `string`
- - Length: between 1 and 256
+* Length: between 1 and 256

 ### column